 Parameterization of features and capabilities for optimizing range or low power.

 Comparative study of all low power technologies in use today

+To facilitate ongoing technical discussion, especially pertaining to MAC issues, the work in the TIG can be based on a set of proposed mechanisms – less detailed than an actual protocol proposal – which can serve as a basis to analyze both operational benefits and interoperability issues {proposed by Tim Godfrey}.

 References: